Asper-01/Asper-01.github.io/src/content/work/Betfriends.md

 img: /assets/BetFriends.jpg
 img_alt: Betfriends site logo
 description: |
-  Free online betting to challenge your friends and see who will be the best!
+  Free online betting, to challenge your friends and see who will be the best!
 tags:
   - Le Wagon
   - Ruby on rails